What is a Market Economy?

 Characteristics of a Market Economy

 - Individuals are allowed to profit from private ownership of business and property.
 Ownership rights are not only for the government, as in a command economy.

-- Market players are free to produce, sell, and purchase as they please, subject to government regulations on illegal products.
+- Market players are free to produce, sell, and purchase as they please, subject to government regulations.

-- The market is motivated by individuals trying to sell their offerings to the highest offeror, while simultaneously attempting to pay the least for goods and services that they need.
+- The market is motivated by individuals trying to sell their offerings to the highest bidder, while simultaneously attempting to pay the least for goods and services that they need (profit motive).

 - Competition is present among producers, which keeps prices fair and ensures efficient production and supply.

 - Players enjoy equal access to relevant information on which to base their decisions.

-- The government plays a limited role in a market economy but performs a regulatory function to ensure fair play and less monopoly.
+- The government plays a limited role in a market economy but performs a regulatory function to ensure fair play and avoid the creation of monopolies.

 - Increased efficiency in the production of goods and services due to business competition

 - Encourages innovation, which keeps the market evolving